 - Maria was happy when she met Thomas because earlier she had seen a unicorn

 - Maria war gut gelaunt, als sie sich mit Thomas traf, denn sie hatte (vorher/ am morgen) ein Einhorn gesehen.

 So, with the same day, you have eben and gerade for the immediate past and vorhin for an unspecified point earlier in the day.

 Now let’s go back a step further.

 The recent past

-What I mean by recent past is the period from a few days to a couple of weeks ago.
-In English, you’d use phrases like not so long ago, recently or the other day… without any particular order.
+What I mean by recent past is the period from a few days to a couple of weeks ago – the period that you’d refer to with phrases like not so long ago, recently or the other day in English.

-There’s a whole bunch of options that all mean roughly the same so I’ll just pick two really common ones: letztens and neulich.
+And two of the most common options for that period are letztens and neulich.
 And no, neulich doesn’t mean newly :).